null Skip to Content

 For best results, order a mantel that matches the texture and color of your ceiling beams.

-Wood Beams vs. Faux Wood Beams
+Wood Ceiling Beams vs. Faux Wood Ceiling Beams

 Like everything these days, ceiling beams are available in a range of both traditional and contemporary materials.
 Solid wood beams may look nice but will cost more and need more effort to install.
 It might help to base your decision on whether you have a new or old home.